About Me

 • Self-image

-• Depression
+• Depression and mood problems

 • Relationships

-• Complex trauma and attachment wounds
+• Complex and interpersonal trauma

 • Violence or rejection/marginalization on the basis of one’s personal and/or group identity